Yuss76A/app-backend/README.md

 * CLIENT_ORIGIN_DEV	your local URL	Typically http://localhost:3000
 * SECRET_KEY	your secret key	Generate a unique secret key for production (keep it private)
 * DEVELOPMENT	1	Set to "1" during development to enable debug mode

+## My Journey Building the Backend

+Building the backend for this project was definitely a journey filled with challenges and learning.
+In the beginning, it wasn’t easy to work with the API—there were moments of confusion and frustration.
+But as I pushed through, I started to really enjoy the process.
+Once I began to understand how everything fit together, it changed the way I saw the system.
+It became more like solving a puzzle—fun and rewarding.

+There were tough days, but also many memorable, even funny moments that made the work all the more worthwhile.
+I’m genuinely proud of what I’ve accomplished within the time I had.
+Sure, there's always room for improvement, and I know the project can be expanded with many more features, but balancing this with a full-time job and my studies made it a challenge.

+Looking back, I’m happy with what I managed to build.
+It’s been a fulfilling experience, and I’ve learned a lot along the way.
+This project is a testament to my dedication, and I look forward to growing even more in the future.

+## My Journey with Code Institute: A Year of Growth and Gratitude

+A year ago, I was at work when I received a phone call from Code Institute.
+After we finished the call, I wasn’t sure about what to do next.
+I was overwhelmed with my full-time job, studying, and honestly, I doubted if I was capable of starting this journey.
+I was scared I might fail.
+But I decided to take the challenge, with that little voice inside telling me, “What if I fail?”

+Starting the program opened up a whole new world for me.
+Today, I can say that I’ve found something I love—a passion I never knew I had.
+I’m truly happy that I took that call from Code Institute.

+So, I want to say thank you first to Code Institute for an incredible journey and for providing all the tools and support along the way.
+Thanks to all the mentors who helped me through this sometimes challenging, but always rewarding year of learning.
+A special shoutout to the assessors, whose feedback and tips have been invaluable in helping me improve my skills.

+And a big thank you to the Slack community for always being there—ready to support, guide, and inspire me whenever I needed it.

+To everyone involved—Code Institute, assessors, mentors, and the Slack community—thank you from the bottom of my heart.
+This experience has been life-changing, and I’m grateful for every moment.

+## Acknowledgment

+In this section, I’ve tried to explain the core functionalities of the backend—how it integrates with the frontend and enables the application to run smoothly.
+Please understand that this is a large and complex project, and despite my best efforts, I might have overlooked or misstated some details unintentionally.
+Managing all aspects of such a comprehensive system is challenging, and errors or omissions can happen.
+I sincerely apologize if I missed something or if anything is unclear.
+Your understanding and feedback are genuinely appreciated, and I thank you for taking the time to review this documentation.

 ## Credits